DaveBenham/VenomModules/README.md

 ### General Operation

 Reformation transforms incoming CV or audio by remapping 5 voltage way points (min, 1/4, 1/2, 3/4, max) to new values, and performing linear interpolation of intermediate values.
 The input may be configured to handle unipolar or bipolar signals, and the output can be independently offset to unipolar or bipolar.
 Each way point mapping is controlled by a combination of a slider and two attenuverted CV inputs.
 The resultant signal can be overdriven with hard or soft clipping at 20V peak to peak, and then attenuated back down to the desired level.
-CV inputs are avaiable for both the drive and final level.
+CV inputs are available for both the drive and final level.
 Oversampling is available to control aliasing that would otherwise be introduced by the transformation and/or clipping.

 Reformation is fully polyphonic, and all modulation can be driven at audio rates.